sparkfun/Fritzing_Parts/README.md

 Fritzing Parts
 ==============

 This repo houses all of the SFE Fritzing parts for use in diagrams in tutorials.
 If you create a new part in Fritzing that correlates to an SFE part, please add it here so others may use it and to avoid duplication.
+Make sure to also check Fritzing software for additional boards.

 Repository Contents
 -------------------